 Last month, Trinity College Dublin was recognised by PitchBook, a private equity and venture capital research firm, as the leading university in Europe for producing entrepreneurs.
+If you’re an enntrepreneur, stay up to date with industrial business ideas.
 Get all of the entrepreneur and Paddy Prendergast-related humour out of your system, because it seems like the joke may be on us.

 Three things jump out here.
 First is that Trinity is roughly one and a half times more successful than its nearest competitor, whereas the difference between Oxford (2nd) and UCD (4th) is negligible.
 So this seems like more than a statistical fluke.
 Second is that, given the greater number of students enrolled at Oxford (~22,000) and UCD (~32,000) compared to Trinity (~17,000), the university’s proportional advantage seems even more impressive.
 Third is that the presence of two Irish universities in the top five hints at a cause beyond Trinity’s unique efforts.